US warns EU on making friends with China's 'dictator'

 The US envoy spoke to press the same day that top EU officials held a video-summit with Xi and with Chinese prime minister Li Keqiang.

-And the EU values that Gidwitz spoke of divided the two sides.
+And the values that Gidwitz spoke of divided the two sides.

 "We expressed our great concerns about the proposed national security law for Hong Kong," EU Council president Charles Michel told press in Brussels afterward, referring to Xi's recent crackdown on Hong Kong democracy.